Tianhao-Qi/BACL/README.md

 This repo is the official implementation for paper: **Balanced Classification: A Unified Framework for Long-Tailed Object Detection** (Accepted by IEEE Transactions on Multimedia).

 ## News
+**2023-08-19**: We upload visualizations of different methods to this repo!

 **2023-08-15**: We update the downloading urls of annotations for LVIS dataset (see [issue #1](https://github.com/Tianhao-Qi/BACL/issues/1#issue-1851117318)), which are expired.

 **2023-08-14**: Our paper receives publicity from the [极市平台](https://mp.weixin.qq.com/s/ns9yzjGVX7EBqD8YFJhtFw)!